| |

 with contribution in various improvisational groups.

-His collaborators include Jair-Rohm Parker Wells, Tony
+His collaborators include Geoff Leigh, Jair-Rohm Parker Wells, Tony

 Bianco, and Gary Smith.
 The